upb-uc4/api/hyperledger_lagom_api.md

       ```
       - Description: This error is returned, if the given parameters could not be parsed.
 If the string could not be parsed as json, the list of invalidParams is empty.
 If some attributes within the json are not well formatted, they are listed in invalidParams.

-### Get immatriculated student
+### Get student
 - ID = getStudent
 - Send
     - matriculationId
 - Receive
-    - ImmatriculationData
+    - MatriculationData

     - ```json
       {
         "type": "Not found",
-        "title": "There is no student for the given immatriculationId.",
+        "title": "There is no student for the given matriculationId.",
         "invalidParams": []
       }
       ```
       - Description: This error is returned, if the matriculationID is not present on the ledger.

-### Delete immatriculated student
+### Delete student
 - ID = deleteStudent
 - Send
     - matriculationId